mtfront/weread-notion/README.md

 # weread-notion
 This is a simple script created by Mt Front that converts Weread notes export to a csv, so it can be import to Notion into a table.
+Made for [my reading notes channel](https://t.me/mtfront) because filtering and sorting is just much more easier this way.

 *** ***Warning: This script has only been tested on MacOS.
 If you're using Windows please let me know if it works.*** ***